---

 3. **Reconcile** so the per-category forecasts sum to the department forecast — there are libraries like Nixtla's `hierarchicalforecast` for exactly this.

-We don't reconcile here (24 months is too thin to demonstrate it well), but the takeaway sticks: the right level of granularity is *the one the decision needs*, not always the finest available.
+We don't reconcile here (the ~24-month window is too thin to demonstrate it well), but the takeaway sticks: the right level of granularity is *the one the decision needs*, not always the finest available.

 ## Forecast vs. actual — three representative categories